warrenspe/tokex/README.md

   Because of this, you should either not compile untrusted 3rd party grammars, or you should disable sub grammar definitions when compiling 3rd party grammars (see documentation below).
-- Defined sub grammars can occur anywhere within your grammar, however the act of defining a sub grammar does not make any modifications to your grammar until it is used.
+- Defined sub grammars can occur anywhere within your grammar, however the act of defining a sub grammar does not have any impact on your tokex grammar until it is used.
 For example:
   `'a' def b { 'b' } 'c'` does not match `'a b c'`, but does match `'a c'` `'a' def b { 'b' } b() 'c'` matches `'a b c'`
 - Defined sub grammars cannot be applied until their declaration is finished.
 For example,